coder3101/coder3101.github.com/_posts/2019-02-09-gradient-descent--the-algorithm-of-intelligence.md

  *This is Optional for those who know derivatives*

 Derivatives are just mathematical representations of the rate of change of output with respect to the input.
-When we write $$\LARGE\frac{dy}{dx}​$$ , It represents the *rate of change of y with respect to x*
+When we write $$ \large\frac {dy}{dx}​$$ , It represents the *rate of change of y with respect to x*

 For Example, Say we have a Function :